 To most free-thinking people outside the community, Scientology is a cult that preys on the vulnerable.
 Under the guise of being a religion, it sells self-improvement courses.
-In some countries – Finland, Slovenia, and Portugal are examples – it is regarded as a religion.
-In most others, it simply enjoys the tax-free status.
+In some countries―Finland, Slovenia, and Portugal are examples―it is regarded as a religion.
+In most others, it simply enjoys a tax-free status.
 In France, it is deemed to be a cult.

-The Scientology organization calls itself a religion and it practices shunning.
-And, one of the people shunned is actor Leah Remini.
+The Scientology organization calls itself a religion and practices shunning.
+And one of the people shunned is actor Leah Remini.
 She was a member of the Church of Scientology from the age of nine until she quit in 2013 at the age of 43.
-During her time as a Scientologist she told National Public Radio that she paid about $2 million for various causes and donated another $3 million to the church.
+During her time as a Scientologist, she told National Public Radio that she paid about $2 million for various courses and donated another $3 million to the church.

 Ms. Remini started to wonder about where her money, and that of other members, was going and she started to ask questions the group didn’t like.
 That’s when the interrogation began for her and her family.

 She said “it’s sort of like a lie-detector test, and you’re hooked up to that and you’re asked a series of questions: Do you have evil intentions towards your church?
 Are you talking to certain enemies to our church?

 “ . . .
 This is an extremist organization . . .”